vlang/v/doc/docs.md

 V supports closures too.
 This means that anonymous functions can inherit variables from the scope they were created in.
-They must do so explicitely by listing all variables that are inherited.
+They must do so explicitly by listing all variables that are inherited.

 > Warning: currently works on Unix-based, x64 architectures only.
 Some work is in progress to make closures work on Windows, then other architectures.